insqu/sc/README.md

 npx hardhat test --network localhost
 ```
 This tells hardhat to run the scripts located in the `test` directory, to the network specified as `localhost` (i.e. your machine)\
-After running this succesfully, we should get a return something like:
+After running this successfully, we should get a return something like:
 ```sh
 Greeter
 Should return the new greeting once it's changed